-Numerousstudies have shown that children who grow up in more impoverished environments are more likely to have problems with focus, control, memory, and language skills.
-All issues that can make it harder for a child to learn how to read.
+Numerousstudies have shown that children who grow up in more impoverished environments are more likely to have problems with focus, control, memory, and language skills — all issues that can make it harder for a child to learn how to read.

-In scanning the brains of 60 typically developing children from a variety of backgrounds, Houston and colleagues discovered that children who hailed from lower SES environments showed dramatic changes in cortical volume for the amygdala, a region linked to stress and emotional processing, as well as the hippocampus, the part of the brain responsible for memory.
+In scanning the brains of 60 typically developing children from a variety of backgrounds, Houston and colleagues found that children who hailed from lower SES environments showed dramatic changes in cortical volume for the amygdala, a region linked to stress and emotional processing, as well as the hippocampus, the part of the brain responsible for memory.
 Moreover, the group discovered that the different components that make up SES had different effects on the different brain changes.

 “We saw that higher parent education levels were associated with a smaller amygdala, whereas higher income was associated with greater volume in the hippocampus.
 So different income and education levels seem to have different effects on the brain,” she says.
 “These different factors are likely influencing how children learn in different ways.”

 Brian Avants, a researcher at the University of Pennsylvania, has found similar effects — but in the frontal cortex, the brain’s executive control center.

 While many would see this as simply bad news, Houston says that understanding these brain changes actually offers a great deal of hope for fixing them.
-Since the brain is plastic, and has the power to change over time, linking specific environmental factors to brain changes can help direct targeted interventions to help children from more impoverished backgrounds.
+Since the brain has the power to change over time, linking specific environmental factors to brain changes can help direct targeted interventions to help children from more impoverished backgrounds.
 In fact, neuroscience is helping us to better focus efforts so that scientists and teachers can develop inexpensive, effective interventions that will, with luck, level the educational playing field.

-Organizations like Parent-Child Home Program are stepping in to help parents bridge the gap, working with families with children ages two to four who face poverty, literacy and language barriers, limited education, and isolation.
+Organizations like Parent-Child Home Program are stepping in to help parents bridge the gap, working with families with children ages 2 to 4 who face poverty, literacy and language barriers, limited education, and isolation.
 Those children receive 92 home visits over those two years, 46 age-appropriate books and educational toys, and guidance for parents.
 And First Book gives brand-new books to kids in need through virtual book drives.